-We send the information for your Level 2 Appeal to the Independent Review Organization within 24 hours of giving saying No to your Level 1 Appeal.
+We send the information for your Level 2 Appeal to the IRO within 24 hours of saying No to your Level 1 Appeal.
 We do this automatically.
 You don't need to do anything.

 If you think we didn't meet this deadline, or any other deadline, you can make a complaint.
 Refer to Section K (How to make a complaint) for information about making complaints.